Lahma712/A--search-algorithm/README.md

 <img src="https://media.giphy.com/media/iVC1VIJdMpScqgbfkO/giphy.gif" width = 400/>

-By setting the <i>heuristic weight</i> to 0, you remove the heuristic function which effectively reverts the <i>A* algorithm</i> to the <i>Dijkstra's algorithm</i>:
+- By setting the <i>heuristic weight</i> to 0, you remove the heuristic function which effectively reverts the <i>A* algorithm</i> to the <i>Dijkstra's algorithm</i>. <i>Dijkstra's algorithm</i> will always find the shortest path:

 <img src="https://media.giphy.com/media/h9PdmF5V5LHIpvKEHh/giphy.gif" width = 400/>

-You can also set the <i>G Cost</i> multiplier to 0, which means the algorithm always tries to go into the direction of the goal node first, no matter what:
+- By increasing the <i>heuristic weight</i>, the algorithm effectively gives more preference to nodes that make it go into the direction of the goal node.
+Effectively, the algorithm will spend less time exploring other directions which will make it find a possible path in a shorter amount of time, however it may not be the shortest path that exists.
+This behaviour will become apparent when you set the <i>heuristic weight > 1</i>:

 <img src="https://media.giphy.com/media/Ql0euJ6RWwriRUiWMz/giphy.gif" width = 400/>